 Hysterectomy can be traumatic for surrounding organs.
 There is a risk of damage to urinary bladder, ureters, and bowels during the surgery.
 Damage to any of these organs needs immediate repair surgery.
 At times, the symptoms of urethral, bladder or bowel injury do not become obvious until several days after the surgery.

 If you develop symptoms like:

 - abdominal distention

 The risk of complications with a laparoscopic hysterectomy is notably higher than with an abdominal hysterectomy.
 The greatest risk of injury during a laparoscopic hysterectomy is when there are adhesions.
 When adhesions are present an open procedure may be a safer choice.

 Small bowel obstruction

 During the recovery phase, your small bowels can become obstructed or twisted which will obstruct the normal flow of its contents.
-The number one cause for small bowel obstruction after hysterectomy is adhesions.
-A potentially life threatening complication, that is more common after abdominal hysterectomy.
+The number one cause of small bowel obstruction after hysterectomy is adhesions.
+A potentially life-threatening complication, that is more common after abdominal hysterectomy.
 It can happen days after surgery but can also occur years later.

 The first signs of an intestinal obstruction are:

 Often surgery is necessary to remove the obstruction and clear the passage.

 After every major surgical procedure, there is a risk that the patient develops a blood clot.
 This is because of immobility during and after the operation.
 They may develop in the deep calf veins causing pain, warmth, and swelling.
 When not treated a blood clot can break off and move upward to the heart, lungs or the brain.
 This is a life threatening situation as it deprives these organs of oxygen.